andrewchambers/janet-yacc/README.md

 - Function to convert parser state to an error message of some form.
 - Some sort of runtime debug tracing.
+- Make test cases out of the miniyacc C and ocaml grammars.